Leo-Corporation/LeoCorpLibrary-Web/documentation/Environment.md

 </details>

 This method allows you to get the current UnixTime or the UnixTime of a specific date/time.
-Returns a `int` value.
+Returns an `int` value.

 It's in: